amiaopensource/av-python-carpentry/_episodes/06-makingdecisions.md

 > {: .solution}
 {: .challenge}

-From ffmprovisr we can find the following recipe:
+Leaning again on [ffmprovisr](https://amiaopensource.github.io/ffmprovisr/), we can find the following recipe for transcoding to FFV1/MKV:

 `ffmpeg -i input_file -map 0 -dn -c:v ffv1 -level 3 -g 1 -slicecrc 1 -slices 16 -c:a copy output_file.mkv`

-As an experiment, let's not look before we leap.
+And as an experiment, let's choose a random file in the `federal_grant` folder and NOT look before we leap.

 ~~~
 # /federal_grant/napl_0368_pres.mov